microsoft/tutel/README.md

   <img src="figure.svg" /></a>
 </p>

-How to setup Tutel MoE for Pytorch:
+How to setup Tutel MoE for Pytorch and [run examples](tutel/examples):
 ```
 * Recommended Pytorch:
         #   Pytorch for NVIDIA CUDA >= 10.2: